 Do employees who work irregular shifts qualify for stat pay?

 Yes, as long as they worked some hours in the 30 days prior to the holiday.
-Their stat pay is calculated as 5% of gross pay in previous 4 weeks.
+Their stat pay is calculated as 5% of gross pay in the previous 4 weeks.

 When do weekend statutory holidays get observed in Manitoba?